AnesBenmerzoug/AnesBenmerzoug.github.io/content/posts/mlflow-model-versioning.md

 )
 ```

-Then, a Random Forest classifier is trained, then registered and logged into MLflow and finally moved to **Staging** phase:
+Then, we fit a Random Forest classifier, then register and log it into MLflow and finally move it to the **Staging** phase:

 ```python
 with mlflow.start_run():